Cellular Energy

 Phase One: Light Reactions

-Light-dependent reactions : The first phase of photosynthesis where solar energy is absorbed and converted into chemical energy in the form of ATP and NADPH.
+Light-dependent Reactions : The light-dependent reactions are the first phase of photosynthesis where light energy is absorbed by chlorophyll and converted into chemical energy in the form of ATP and NADPH.

-Light-independent reactions : The second phase of photosynthesis, also known as the Calvin cycle, which takes place in the stroma of chloroplasts, using ATP and NADPH to synthesize glucose.
+Light-independent Reactions : Also known as the Calvin Cycle, the light-independent reactions occur in the stroma of chloroplasts, using the ATP and NADPH produced in the light-dependent reactions to synthesize glucose.

 Plants hav

-Chloroplast : An organelle found in plant cells and other eukaryotic organisms that conduct photosynthesis, which captures light energy and converts it into chemical energy.
+chloroplasts : Organelles found in plant cells and other photosynthetic organisms responsible for capturing light energy and converting it into chemical energy through photosynthesis.

-Chloroplast : An organelle found in plant cells and other eukaryotic organisms that conduct photosynthesis, which captures light energy and converts it into chemical energy.
+chloroplasts : Organelles found in plant cells and other photosynthetic organisms responsible for capturing light energy and converting it into chemical energy through photosynthesis.

 is captured.
 The captured energy is stored in two energy